 5. Shangri-la’s Rasa Sayang Resort and Spa

 The pool and breakfast spread will certainly please your family too!
-And the beach is next door!
+Plus, the beach is next door!

 Notes: